raul23/clustering-text/README.rst

   - if they are not present in at least 5 documents
 - Around 11.7% of the entries of the ``X_tfidf`` matrix are non-zero

-To quickly check the clustering results which are surprisingly good considering the small dataset of ebook text:

-- `Results of clustering ebooks <#results-of-clustering-ebooks-pdf-and-djvu>`_
-- `Top terms per cluster (ebooks) <#top-terms-per-cluster-ebooks>`_

 Results of clustering ebooks (``pdf`` and ``djvu``) ⭐
 ------------------------------------------------------
 I put the results section at the top before explaining the `script <#script-cluster-text-docs-py-part-1>`_ since it is the most important and interesting part of this document.